 After parking our car in a municipal lot, Charles and I made our way towards the vieille ville via one of the many picturesque bridges traversing the Sorgue.
-While promenading down Rue de la République, we made an impromptu stop at Banette Boulangerie and shared a heavenly croissant aux amandes.
-Afterwards, we turned left onto Place de la Liberté to marvel at the classically baroque architecture of the Collégiale Notre-Dame-des-Anges and the formidable plane trees lining the plaza.
+While promenading down Rue de la République, we made an impromptu stop at Banette Boulangerie and shared a heavenly croissant aux amandes fresh from the oven.
+Afterwards, we turned left onto Place de la Liberté to marvel at the classically baroque architecture of the Collégiale Notre-Dame-des-Anges and the hulking plane trees lining the plaza.
 We continued our promenade down Rue Carnot and crossed back over the Sorgue to check out the various antiques dealers along Avenue de la Libération.
 We saw some really unique (and expensive) objet d’art mixed in with ubiquitous bibelots.
 As a souvenir, we purchased a set of vibrant jacquard dishtowels, and then made our way back to the car to continue on our Provençal adventure.

 From L’Isle-sur-la-Sorgue we traveled southeast along D901, merged onto D900, and veered left onto D2.
 Because this part of France is so popular amongst the travel community, most of the roads are very well marked and kept in good condition.
-The scenery along D2 is so quintessentially Provence, with bastides and mas (traditional farmhouses) popping up every few yards and neat rows of vineyards stretching towards the hills.
+The scenery along D2 is so quintessentially Provence, with bastides and mas (traditional farmhouses) popping up every few yards and neat rows of vineyards stretching towards the Vaucluse foothills.

 Our next destination was Gordes.
 Often referred to as the capital of the Luberon, this majestic village clings to the edge of the Monts de Vaucluse.
-The views from just about everywhere in the village are simply breathtaking – a full panorama of the Luberon in all her glory.
+The views from just about everywhere in town are simply breathtaking – a full panorama of the Luberon in all her glory.
 The center of Gordes is built around a château dating back to the early 1500s.
 The ancient cobblestone streets and alleyways make this a sweet little spot to explore.

 We arrived in Gordes just in time for lunch.
 On one of the side streets off the main square, Charles and I found a creperie very popular with the local cyclists.
-Lucky for us, we snagged a table outside in the shade.
+Lucky for us, we snagged a bistro table outside in the shade.
 After a pleasant meal of crepes du jour and leafy green salads, we moseyed around the town center, popping in and out of several boutiques and galleries.
 There were a few too many cheesy tourist shops for our liking, but it still didn’t take away from the beauty and charm of the village.

 Roussillon sits atop rich ochre deposits, which were mined during the 18th and 19th centuries as demand rose for pigments to be used in the textile industry.
-While ochre mining has since been prohibited, the exposed red cliffs from the abandoned quarries are an ever present reminder of an industry’s past and have become a modern-day trademark of this village-perché.
+While ocher mining has since been prohibited, the exposed red cliffs from the abandoned quarries are an ever present reminder of an industry’s past and have become a modern-day trademark of this village-perché.

 After making our way up from the valley floor to the village center, Charles parked the car and we walked over to a lookout with a panorama of those famous red cliffs and views for days of the eastern Luberon.
-Behind us was another magnificent vista – the homes of the village all covered in various stuccoed shades of ochre pigment ranging from reds and pinks to oranges and yellows.
+Behind us was another magnificent vista – the homes of the village all covered in various stuccoed hues of ocher pigment ranging from reds and pinks to oranges and yellows.
 It was a site out of a storybook.
 We were thinking of checking out the Sentier des Ocres, a hiking trail that winds in and out of the old quarries, but to my dismay, Roussillon was packed with tourists and a very strong mid-afternoon sun was blazing overhead in a cloudless sky.
 So instead, we decided to enjoy the incredible views for just a little bit longer before continuing on our journey deeper into the Luberon.

 Standing guard over Apt is the quaint village of Saignon, our next destination.
 Set high on plateau in the southeast corner of the valley, Saignon is built into a rocky promontory, which served as a bastion for Apt through the centuries.
 Today, the rocher de Saignon can be explored by foot and offers 360-degree views of the entire Luberon and all its surroundings.

 Located just a few miles west of Saignon on the southern rim of the Luberon, Bonnieux rises up from the valley plain and is crowned by the 12th century Église Haute.
-Bonnieux is unique in that it spans the entire height of the hillside on which it is built, and not just the crest.
+Bonnieux is unique in that it spans the entire rise of the hillside on which it is built and not just the crest.
 In exploring the village, you can either start at the valley floor and work your way up, or start at haute de Bonnieux and meander your way down.
 Charles and I entered the village from the top via D36.
 After winding around Rue de la République, we parked the car and walked up the sharply pitched Rue de la Mairie to get a closer look at the Église Haute, shrouded in ancient majestic cedar trees.
 We took in the view from a stone terrace overlooking bas de Bonnieux and the Église Neuve, constructed in the late 19th century.

 We got back in the car and followed a series of steep, narrow roads as they snaked their way downhill through the village.
 We passed several charming boutiques, cafes, and restaurants along the way.
 I had Charles stop so I could run into a boulangerie for some late afternoon sustenance.
 I picked up some pains aux raisins and a jar of locally sourced lavender honey, which quickly became my new food obsession.

-Directly across the valley plain from Bonnieux in this little corner of the Luberon lies the ancient village of Lacoste.
-Emerging from ancient olive groves and vineyards, Lacoste has a unique profile with a prominently situated château crowning its head.
+Directly across the valley plain from Bonnieux lies the venerable village of Lacoste.
+Emerging from ancient olive groves and vineyards, Lacoste has a unique profile with a prominently situated fortress crowning its head.
 The 11th century Château de Lacoste is often referred to as the Château de Sade because in 1771, the notorious Marquis de Sade sought refuge here, which at the time belonged to his grandfather.
 Today, the château is owned by fashion designer Pierre Cardin, who has been restoring it back to its original splendor.

 Getting to Lacoste from Bonnieux is a quick four-mile drive.
 We followed D3 west and made a right onto D109, which twisted and turned around the verdant valley floor before climbing the precipitous Luberon hillside on which the village clings.
 We parked the car and explored Lacoste on foot.
 I really wanted to see the château, and so Charles and I began to ascend the historic calade pathways that switch-backed through the village.
-It seemed like all the roads led to the château, and before we knew it, we were climbing the last stairwell before reaching the plateau surrounding the castle.
+It seemed like all the roads led to the château, and before we knew it, we were climbing the last stairwell that led to the plateau surrounding the castle.

 From the top, there were more glorious views of the Luberon to be had.
 Bonnieux was clearly visible from across the valley with the peaks of the Grand Luberon rising up in the distance.
 Surrounding the château were selected sculptures from Pierre Cardin’s private collection.
 The sun was beginning to set, and the golden light reflecting off of the château’s ancient limestone bricks was utterly sublime.

 Our adventures exploring the Luberon were coming to a close.
-We got back in the car and winded our way out of Lacoste headed towards D3, which would put us on a westward route back towards the mas in Saint-Rémy.
+We got back in the car and wound our way out of Lacoste headed towards D3, which would put us on a westward route back towards the mas in Saint-Rémy.
 As we were coming up and over a hill on the outskirts of the village, we caught the tail end of the sunset, just as it was about to dip behind the distant mountain ridge.
 And like every other experience Charles and I had throughout the course of the day, the sunset was purely Provençal, with colors like no other sunset I had ever experienced.
 It was the perfect way to end our perfect day exploring this perfect little corner of the world.